-Linkage Scenario 1 - One MT564 with Multiple Linked MT568
+Scenario 2 - One MT564 with Multiple Linked MT568

+Note: This section is not applicable to ISO 20022 since there is no MX messages matching the functionality of the MT 568 Narrative

+For long MT568 messages for which the length would overcome the 10K character limit on SWIFTNet FIN, a pagination mechanism is available through the use of the 28E field present at the top of the messages:

 The MT564 message and the first MT568 in the chain of multi-parts MT568 must be linked via the CORP reference (i.e. forward link as illustrated below with red arrows) –.

 All MT568 messages that are part of the multi-parts MT 568 chain must all be linked via the PREV reference to their linked MT564 (i.e. backward link as illustrated below with green arrows) – as per section 3.7.3 MP.